google/zetasql/docs/aggregate-function-calls.md

 HAVING MAX having_expression
 ```

-`HAVING MAX` restricts the set of rows that the function aggregates to those
+`HAVING MAX` restricts the set of input rows that the function aggregates to
-having a value for `having_expression` equal to the maximum value for
+only those with the maximum `having_expression` value.
+The maximum value is
-`having_expression` within the group.
-The  maximum value is equal to the result
+computed as the result of `MAX(having_expression)` across rows in the group.
-of `MAX(having_expression)`.
+Only rows whose `having_expression` value is equal to this maximum value (using

-This clause ignores `NULL` values when computing the maximum value unless
+SQL equality semantics) are included in the aggregation.
+All other rows are
-`having_expression` evaluates to `NULL` for all rows.
+ignored in the aggregation.

 This clause supports all [orderable data types][agg-data-type-properties],
 except for `ARRAY`.